-- Boys will be expected to wear personal floatation devices (PFDs) in the water at all times - Boys will be expected to wear shoes whilst involved in all aquatic activities and around Scotts Creek Outdoor Centre - Boys can only go down to the landing and water front area if a Scotts Creek staff member or supervising teacher accompanies them - Boys must never dive from the bank or jetty
+- Boys will be expected to wear personal floatation devices (PFDs) in the water at all times - Boys will be expected to wear shoes whilst involved in all aquatic activities and around Scotts Creek Outdoor Centre - Boys can only go down to the landing and waterfront area if a Scotts Creek staff member or supervising teacher accompanies them - Boys must never dive from the bank or jetty

-The Scotts Creek staff consider safety a top priority at all times.
+The Scotts Creek staff always consider safety a top priority.
 Students can aid the staff and be responsible for their own well-being by following these "common-sense" rules.